kithik7/DeepLabCut_VideoAnalysis_Cockroaches/README_OpenArena.md

 ## DeepLabCut_VideoAnalysis_Cockroaches

-Markdown file and some scripts that can be reused for video analysis with DLC.
-The pipeline requires one to label videos on the GUI, upload the directory on the cluster, train the model on the cluster, run analyze videos and generate trajectory plots as well coordinate csvs.
-Following this, for just cockroach data, theres mov_analysis scripts
+* Markdown file and some scripts that can be reused for video analysis with DLC.
+* The pipeline requires one to label videos on the GUI, upload the directory on the cluster, train the model on the cluster, run analyze videos and generate trajectory plots+ raw coordinate csvs.
-#DLC video analysis pipeline
+* Following this, for just cockroach data, theres mov_analysis and shelter analysis scripts.

-### Movement Analysis PM1 - Project Documentation
+### Movement and Shelter Preference Analysis PM1 - Project Documentation
 The paths in the config.yaml files are for the AGM-NAS cluster (nawrot lab), the folders specifically have local paths for the linux desktop in the same lab.
 This is subject to change of course relative to the project and my computational apparatus.